Other Exercises

 When the dealin's done.

-Now every knows
+Now every gambler knows

-The to survivin'
+The secret to survivin'

 Is knowin' what to throw away

-And knowin' what to keep.
+And knowin' to keep.

 'Cause every hand's a winner